codr7/snabl_old/README.md

 ```

 ### intro
-This projects aims to implement a practical embedded Lisp interpreter in C++.
+Snabl projects aims to implement a practical embedded Lisp interpreter in C++.

 ### motivation
 I like command lines, almost regardless of type of application.
 And once you have a command line, scripting is right around the corner.
 So you might as well plan for it by using a solid foundation.
 Which means that it makes sense to take a gradual approach to avoid paying upfront.
 This project is intended to simplify implementing that strategy; by providing a flexible, modular framework for implementing interpreted languages in C++.